 Taxis in France

-Taxis in French cities are relatively cheap and can be hailed from the street if the sign on their roof is lit.
-Expats can also call a nearby taxi station and book one ahead of time, but should be aware that the meter typically runs from the moment the driver departs to meet them.
-Riders who do not speak French may find it helpful to have their destination written down for the driver.
+Taxis in French cities are relatively affordable, and you can hail them from the street if the sign on their roof is lit.
+You can also call a nearby taxi station and book one ahead of time, but be aware that the meter typically runs from the moment the driver departs to meet you.
+If you don’t speak French, you may find it helpful to have your destination written down for the driver.

 Driving in France

-Highway diving in France is usually a relaxed affair.
+Highway driving in France is usually a relaxed affair.
 France has a large network of highways (autoroutes) connecting its cities.
-Many are toll (peage) roads, except for those around major cities.
+Many are toll (peage) roads, typically charging EUR 5 to EUR 10 per 60 miles (100km), except for those around major cities.
+Payment options include cash, credit cards, and télépéage (electronic toll collection).

-All expats will also need a certificate of registration (la carte grise) and a certificate of insurance.
-Expats planning to stay in France for more than six months will need a French driving licence and must have their car inspected.
+You will also need a certificate of registration (la carte grise) and a certificate of insurance.
+If you plan to stay in France for more than six months, you will need a French driving licence and must have your car inspected through the contrôle technique system.
 The minimum driving age in France is 18 years.

 Air travel in France

-The national carrier is Air France, a full-service international airline that flies to 20 domestic destinations in France.
-The average flight time between cities in France is only one hour.
-France's two major international airports – Roissy Charles de Gaulle and Orly – are both in Paris.
-Bordeaux, Nice and Toulouse also have international airports that service many destinations within Europe.
+France’s two major international airports – Roissy Charles de Gaulle and Orly – are both in Paris.
+Bordeaux, Nice, Toulouse, Marseille and Lyon also have international airports that service many destinations within Europe.
+Several regional airports have shown impressive growth, including La Rochelle, Tarbes, Perpignan, Nîmes, and Calvi.

 Expat Health Insurance